apostrophecms/apostrophe-documentation/docs/modules/apostrophe-widgets/browser-apostrophe-widgets.md

 ### edit(*data*, *options*, *save*)
-Opens the editor modal of a widget, unless the widget is contextualOnly, in which case we simply save the widget and call the save method
+Opens the editor modal of a widget, unless the widget is contextualOnly, in which case we simply save the widget and call the save method Widget can opitonally be set to skipInitialModal which skips the first edit modal but binds future editing interactions
 ### isEmpty(*$widget*)
 Area editor calls this to determine whether to apply an empty state class for the widget
 ### getData(*$widget*)

+### startAutosavingAreaThen(*$widget*, *fn*)
+Start autosaving the area containing the given widget, then invoke the given function.
+On failure fn is not invoked.
+Invoked by widgets that are edited contextually on the page, like apostrophe-rich-text, as opposed to widgets edited via a modal.